 - We have updated how we represent links across our products to improve their accessibility and follow best practice standards

 - We have developed a new color palette to address issues with poor color contrast and have begun to implement this across our products

 What we’re doing

 - Creating a design system for all of our components, so that each of them is documented from an accessibility perspective and can be implemented quickly.

 - Investigating how we could improve the accessibility of our labs and reports.

 - Improving our internal processes to make sure that accessibility is checked at every stage so that any potential issue can be found and solved early on.

 - Planning ways to involve the whole organization around the importance of accessibility.

-- Planning to have an internal resource repository which aims to make accessibility well integrated and as easy as possible to apply in each area.
+- Creating an internal resource repository which aims to make accessibility well integrated and as easy as possible to apply in each area.